rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ![boxplot](./images/boxplot-2.png)

-The above graph illustrates a minimum value of 0, a maximum value of 74, and an interquartile range from 27 to 46, with a median right in the center (36).
+The above boxplot illustrates the distribution of data with a smallest (not minimum) value of 0, a highest (not maximum) value of 74, and an interquartile range from 27 to 46, with a median right in the center of these two (at 36) as depicted by the solid line.
 Values ranging from 75 to 84 are shown as outliers.

 ## Task 4: Perform exploratory data analysis